Saeed Izadi: Head of the "Palestine Corps"

 According to intelligence assessments, around 2014 Izadi was appointed head of the "Palestine Corps," the Quds Force division responsible for operations in the Israel–Palestine theater.
 In this role, he oversaw the transfer of tens of millions of dollars annually to Hamas, trained rocket manufacturing cells in the Gaza Strip, and developed weapons smuggling networks through East Africa, Syria, and Lebanon.
 Izadi played a pivotal role in building the Axis of Resistance.
 Retrieved documents reflected Izadi's role over a number of years in "building the Resistance Axis", under Iranian leadership.

 On 1 April 2024, Iranian media reported that Izadi had been killed in an Israeli airstrike in Damascus, Syria, but the report was later denied.

 Coordinating role with Hamas and the “Axis of Resistance”

 Saeed Izadi served as the commander of the Palestine Corps within the IRGC Quds Force, where he was responsible for directing financial, logistical, and training support to Hamas.
 He played a pivotal role in establishing and expanding Iran’s Axis of Resistance, relations with Hamas, Hezbollah, and Palestinian Islamic Jihad.

 Weapon Transfer Projects “Tufan 1” & “Tufan 2”

-Documents released by the Israeli Defense Forces reveal that Izadi spearheaded the "Tufan‑1" ($21M weapons) and "Tufan‑2" ($25M weapons) projects, which aimed to transfer advanced weaponry to Hamas.
+Documents released by the Israel Defense Forces reveal that Izadi spearheaded the "Tufan‑1" ($21M weapons) and "Tufan‑2" ($25M weapons) projects, which aimed to transfer advanced weaponry to Hamas.